Clinical Contributor to this blog:

 Mammograms Improve Breast Cancer Survival Rates

-The improved survival rates from early detection make it clear that mammograms are the best weapon to defend yourself against breast cancer.
+The improved survival rates from early detection make it clear that mammograms are one of the most powerful tools we have to fight breast cancer.

-Even with advances in treatment, the American Cancer Society estimates that more than 297,000 women will be diagnosed with breast cancer, and more than 43,000 women in the United States will die from breast cancer in 2023.
-However, there are more than 3.8 million breast cancer survivors in the U.S. today.
-This is why mammograms are so important!
+Even with advances in treatment, the American Cancer Society reports that more than 270,000 women were diagnosed with breast cancer, and more than 43,000 women in the United States died from breast cancer in 2023.
+At the same time, there are more than 4 million breast cancer survivors in the U.S. today.
+This shows how important it is to have a mammogram.

-While mammograms are the best way to detect breast cancer in the early stages–even before you or your doctor notices any changes in the breast tissue–it is also important for everyone to do regular breast self-exams and schedule clinical breast exams with your PCP, gynecologist, or oncologist.
+While mammograms are the best way to detect breast cancer in the early stages, even before you or your doctor notices any changes in the breast tissue, it is also important to stay breast aware, know what is normal, report any changes in a timely manner, and schedule your annual well-woman visit for a clinical breast exam.

 Breast Cancer in Hispanic Women

-According to research by Dr. Amelie Ramirez, a Komen scholar with Susan G. Komen, breast cancer is the leading cause of cancer death for Hispanic women in the U.S. This higher death rate for Hispanic women is related to a lower rate of Hispanic women getting screenings, including mammograms and clinical breast exams.
+According to a research done by Dr. Amelie Ramirez from the University of Texas Health Science Center at San Antonio and a Komen scholar with Susan G. Komen, breast cancer is the leading cause of cancer death for Hispanic women in the U.S. She explains that survival rates are lower partly because many Hispanic women do not receive regular screenings, such as mammograms and clinical breast exams, or they lack access to appropriate care.
+All of these are the factors that contribute to these disparities.

 Breast Cancer in Women Over 50

 Per the CDC, “The risk for breast cancer increases with age.
 Most breast cancers are diagnosed after age 50.”
-This could be because many women in their 50s have had more years of menstruation and therefore, more estrogen in their system.
+This could be because many women in their 50s have had more years of menstruation, which means they have had more estrogen in their system.

 What Happens During a Mammogram?

 Mammograms are nothing to be afraid of!
-While they are mildly uncomfortable, most mammograms take only 15 minutes or less from start to finish.
+While they can be a little uncomfortable, the whole test takes only 15 minutes or less.
 Here’s what to expect:

 How to Prepare for a Mammogram

-Many women have feelings of anxiety, fear, or nervousness about getting their mammogram, but it is an easy, fast screening.
-Here are some tips to help you prepare and feel better about getting your mammogram:
+Many women feel anxious or nervous about getting a mammogram, but it is a quick and simple test.
+Here are some tips to help you prepare and feel more comfortable:

 • Schedule your mammogram for the week after your period, when your breasts are less likely to be tender.